enter-opy/old-guitarist/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In the context of the finite difference method, $h$ is a finite interval, and the difference quotient is used to approximate the derivative.
 Instead of taking the limit as $h$ approaches zero, a small but finite value of $h$ is chosen.

-&nbsp;&nbsp;&nbsp;&nbsp;The wave equation is discretized to obtain the following form:
+The wave equation is discretized to obtain the following form:

 $$
 \begin{align*}